 Find and Build Great Shops.
-Our shops are successful in diverse markets in 18 states and the District of Columbia, and we intend to continue to build companyoperated shops in both new and existing markets utilizing our thoughtful site selection process.
+Our shops are successful in diverse markets in 18 states and the District of Columbia, and we intend to continue to build company-operated shops in both new and existing markets utilizing our thoughtful site selection process.
 We evaluate a number of metrics to assess the optimal sites for our new shops, including neighborhood daytime population, site visibility, traffic and accessibility, along with an on-the-ground qualitative assessment of the characteristics of each unique trade area.
 This location-specific approach to development allows us to leverage our versatile shop format, which does not have standardized requirements with respect to size, shape or location, to achieve strong returns across a wide range of real estate settings.
 See "-Site Selection and Expansion-Shop Design" for more information about our shop requirements.
 In 2011, 2012 and the 26 weeks ended June 30, 2013, we opened 21, 31 and 17 new company-operated shops, respectively, and expanded into New York, Seattle, Boston, Phoenix, Cleveland, Kansas City, Missouri and Portland, Oregon.
 In those same time periods, we closed five shops, one shop and one shop, respectively, due to under-performance or lease expirations.
 We expect to open 32 to 35 new company-operated shops in 2013.
 Over the long term, we plan to grow the number of Potbelly shops at least 10% annually.
-We cannot provide assurance that we will be able to grow the number of Potbelly shops by 10% in any year or over any period of time or that we will be able to open any specific number of shops in any year.
+We cannot provide assurance that we will be able to open any specific number of shops in any year.